Sagrada Familia Tickets

 The Passion Façade

-The Passion Façade is on the western side of the Sagrada Familia and it symbolises the suffering, crucifixion, death and resurrection of Jesus Christ.
+The Passion Façade is on the western side and it symbolises the suffering, crucifixion, death and resurrection of Jesus Christ.
 Completed in the summer of 2017 when the last sculpture was added to the Cross of Glory.
 The actual façade itself was completed sometime earlier after just two decades of construction, however it was the placing of the final sculpture that marked the actual completion and that was put in place in the summer of 2017.
 Sculptor Josep Maria Subirachs being responsible for them.
 Subirachs actually lived at the temple whilst he was creating the sculptures so he could understand the project and soak up the atmosphere to ensure his sculptures were appropriate for the commission.

 The Glory Façade

-The Glory Façade is on the southern side of the Sagrada Familia and is still under construction.
+The Glory Façade is on the southern side and is still under construction.
 This façade will be the main entrance once complete and will symbolise the final judgement and heaven and hell, which represents the journeys through life, from creation to reward or punishment, being heaven or hell.
 Its expected that the glory façade will contain both angels and demons, representing both heaven and hell.

 A Brief Overview of its History